 Learn to Draw: Western Rattlesnakes

-Join us for our spookiest Learn to Draw of the school year.
-For this webinar, we will talk about the only true venomous snake species in British Columbia: the western rattlesnake.
-These spicy slithering snakes are one of many threatened species in the Okanagan.
+Join us for our spookiest Learn to Draw of the school year!
+For this webinar, we talked about the only true venomous snake species in British Columbia: the western rattlesnake.

 Meet the Speakers